-The budgeted amounts presented include any amendments made.
+The budgeted amounts presented are as presented in the original budget and no amendments were adopted during the year.
 The village may authorize transfers of budgeted amounts within departments.
 Transfers between departments and changes to the overall budget must be approved by a two-thirds action.

-Appropriations lapse at year-end unless specifically carried over.
+Appropriations lapse at year end unless specifically carried over.
 There were no carryovers to the following year.
 Budgets are adopted at the department level of expenditure.